id101010/dotfiles/README.md

 # dotfiles

-This repository is part of the ansible-archlinux setup.
-It contains all my personal linux dotfiles.
-All content is managed by [rcm](https://robots.thoughtbot.com/rcm-for-rc-files-in-dotfiles-repos).
+Less is more.
+This repo contains all my dotfiles for frequently used software.

+# how to manage

+Personally I use [rcm](https://robots.thoughtbot.com/rcm-for-rc-files-in-dotfiles-repos) to keep my dotfiles in sync but this repo does not depend on anything.

-The ansible setup will install this repo to ~/.dotfiles and rcm will take care of all symlinks.
+My ansible-setup will install this repo to ~/.dotfiles and rcm will take care of all symlinks.
 Here are some simple commands to manage your symlinks:

 ```bash